soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### The main investigation page

-The Investigation main page shows an overview view of your organization's investigations and their current states.
+The main investigation page shows an overview view of your organization's investigations and their current states.

 ![Main investigation page for AIR](media/air-maininvestigationpage.png)